What is Ditsmod

 Entry file for Node.js

-After installing Ditsmod seed, the first thing you need to know: all the application code is in the src
+After installing Ditsmod starter, the first thing you need to know: all the application code is in the src

 folder, it is compiled using the TypeScript utility tsc